Ottawa Valley: History

 The entire Ottawa Valley is claimed to be within Omàmiwininiwak (Algonquin Country traditional territory) and is presently under land claim.
-The entire territory south of the Ottawa river was conquered by the Iroquois during the French-Indian_War/Seven_Years'_War, who then left it to the British Crown when they relocated to upstate New York.
+The entire territory south of the Ottawa river was conquered by the Iroquois during the French-Indian War/Seven Years' War, who then left it to the British Crown when they relocated to upstate New York.
 As a result the majority of Algonquins reside on the Quebec (north) side of the border, where all but two Algonquin communities are located.
 However, there are many Algonquin communities and individuals not recognized as such by the Government of Canada under the Indian Act.
 These individuals are referred to as "non-status Indians".
 Ardoch Algonquin First Nation is one such community located in the Ottawa Valley fighting for the return of the land they lost to the Iroquois.
 As a relatively recent adaptation resulting from the economic pressures of the encroachment of non-native settling of the valley, the Algonquin First Nation is unevenly distributed within their territory.

 After the arrival of European settlers in North America, the first major industry of the Ottawa Valley was fur trading.
 The valley was part of the major cross-country route for French-Canadian Voyageurs, who would paddle canoes up the Ottawa River as far as Mattawa and then portage west through various rivers and lakes to Georgian Bay on Lake Huron.
 Later, lumber became the valley's major industry, and it is still important in the far western part where the valley is narrow and little farmland is available.
 Today, the vast majority of the valley's residents live at its eastern end in Ottawa and its suburbs, where government and technology are major industries.

 In the areas of Morrison's Island and Allumette Island there were many archaeological sites found from the earlier years of the Algonquin First Nations tribes.
 Many of these sites were found by the late Clyde C. Kennedy, who was a student of history; he was very interested in history and worked hard while researching the sites.
 The items found on the different sites are dated from about five thousand years ago to about two thousand years ago, and are a range of different things from native copper, to spear heads.